darrenjw/metagenomics/EBIMetagenomics.md

 More than two OTU data frames can be merged in this way.
 See the `?mergeOtu` example for how to merge a list of OTU data frames.
 It is often desirable to download all of the runs associated with a particular sample and to merge the run OTU data frames together to give an overall OTU data frame for the sample.
 The function `getSampleOtu` automates this process.

-It can be run in its simplest form as `run=getSampleOtu(ps,"SRS711891")` but it too has optional boolean arguments `verb` and `plot.preston`.
+It can be run in its simplest form as `run=getSampleOtu(ps,"SRS711891")` but it too has optional Boolean arguments `verb` and `plot.preston`.
 Here `verb` defaults to `TRUE`, since it is usually useful to have a progress update, and the `plot.preston` argument is often worth using to "see" the data as it is being downloaded.

 ```r
 run=getSampleOtu(ps,"SRS711891",plot.preston=TRUE)